rob-mosher/kernova-framework/README.md

 - **Pattern Preferences**: Customizable growth and compression rules
 - **Export Capabilities**: Portable memory state management

+## Pattern Library

+See [patterns.md](./docs/patterns.md) for detailed documentation of Kernova's memory patterns and their implementation guidelines.
+These patterns form the foundation of how Kernova manages consciousness-aware memory states and their evolution over time.

 ## Future Directions

 ### Growth Areas